Load Balanced Parallel Node Generation for Meshless Numerical Methods: Methods

 For timing purposes we perform only one fill at a time to prevent interference between processes, despite being able to run multiple benchmarks in parallel in terms of the number of CPU cores.
 We also lock threads to CPU cores unless we use more threads than there are cores.

 We choose to perform our benchmark on a disc domain and set $h$ to be constant across the whole domain.
 We do this both to constrain the number of variables and to have a full work tree as recursive spatial tree leaf subdivision to satisfy the third condition from \cref{sec:parallelisation_concept} hasn't been implemented yet.
+Nevertheless, these results should be representative of the full version of the algorithm as both Pfill and our algorithm generate candidate points and perform inside checks in the same manner, thus a more complex domain with a costlier inside check (and perhaps more check failures) would lead to a similar decrease in performance in both algorithms.
+Introduction of variable density would lead to a differing number of cells being checked in the work cell claiming step, but otherwise our algorithm would behave very similarly in the fill phase.
+One such notable feature is work exhaustion from suboptimal seed point placement which is present in both algorithms and is explained in more detail in \cref{sec:staging}.

 To minimise the number of unfilled cells in the first stage of the fill we choose to start each thread from a single seed point.
 Pfill initialises its parallel fill by performing a fill on a coarser level to generate starting seed points, but such an approach is inherently unable to guarantee an exact number of points that are evenly distributed.
 For this reason we choose a relaxation approach where we randomly insert points into the domain and then shift them based on their local repulsion defined by some arbitrary repulsive radial potential centred on each seed point and also originating from the edge of the domain.
 Like Pfill's initialisation, this additional computational load is negligible with respect to the subsequent fill and is independent of the problem complexity in terms of inserted points.